 How AGH's business valuation service can help

-AGH’s corporate finance and business valuation specialists possess the credentials and experience that regulatory and taxing authorities respect in order to deliver a valid and defensible business valuation in case of challenge to the valuation.
+AGH’s business transaction and business valuation specialists possess the credentials and experience that regulatory and taxing authorities respect in order to deliver a valid and defensible business valuation in case of challenge to the valuation.
 AGH has one of the region's most experienced staff of professional, accredited business appraisers with the industry's highest credentials.

 AGH’s team members have the credentials and certifications recognized as industry standards.
 The appraiser’s work must comply with Uniform Standards for Professional Appraisal Practice (USPAP), Statement on Standards for Valuation Services (SSVS), Internal Revenue Service (IRS) rulings, and GAAP.
 Each of the following four credentials signify that the appraiser has met rigorous standards for knowledge and experience and that a comprehensive review of his or her work met required business valuation and documentation standards.